What is an email newsletter?

 Deliver value-driven content: Ensure that every newsletter provides content that is useful and relevant to your readers.
 This helps build trust and encourages ongoing engagement.

-Optimize for mobile-friendly design: With most people reading emails on mobile devices, ensure that your newsletters are responsive and look great on all screen sizes.
+Optimize for mobile-friendly design: Ensure that your newsletters are responsive and look great on all screen sizes, specially on mobiles, since most people read emails on mobile devices.

 Maintain consistent branding: Keep your newsletter design in line with your overall brand identity.
 This includes using your brand's logo, colors, fonts, and tone of voice for a seamless experience.

-Use personalized tokens: Personalization helps make your newsletter more relevant.
-Use personalized tokens like the recipient's name or past interactions to make the email feel more tailored and engaging.
+Personalize your newsletter: Personalize your newsletter with the recipient's name or other attributes to make the email feel more tailored and engaging.

 Write an irresistible subject line: Craft a subject line that grabs attention and compels recipients to open your email.
 Use action words, personalization, or a sense of urgency to make it stand out.